 Here are some of the potential reasons:

-- Irritable Bowel Disease.
+- Irritable Bowel Syndrome.
 IBS inflicts a great many dogs, and the reality of the condition is just like that in humans.
 It’s a result of inflammation, as opposed to a disease, which may be brought on by allergies or possibly stress.
-If you suspect that your dog is living with IBS, consult your vet and gain advice on the best combination of diet and medication.
+If you suspect that your dog is living with irritable bowel syndrome, consult your vet and gain advice on the best combination of diet and medication.

 - Parasitic Infestation.
 If your dog is living with a worm infestation within their gut, they will do whatever it takes to get rid of this and attempt to ease their discomfort – including purging their digestive tract through diarrhea.
 Keep an eye out for any telltale signs of worms in your dog, and take the necessary action.

-- Bacterial Infection.
-Your dog may have contracted a bacterial infection through eating or inhaling something entirely unsuitable for canine consumption.
-These problems are usually treated with antibiotics, although as we’re about to discuss, this is not always a vet’s preferred approach.
+- Bacterial or Viral Infection.
+Your dog may have contracted a bacterial or viral infection through eating or inhaling something entirely unsuitable for canine consumption.
+Bacterial Infections are usually treated with antibiotics, although as we’re about to discuss, this is not always a vet’s preferred approach.

 There may also be many different, altogether more concerning, medical complaints that cause this impact.
 Remember, if you have any concerns – or your dog is enduring regular bouts of diarrhea – seek help from a professional immediately.
 Your furry friend’s life may depend upon it.